2021Cyan/TestZero/README.md

 #### The journal will explore the path and hardships we experienced throughout the development of a 2D shooter with Unity.
 We hope it will help whoever is interested in game development, especially with Unity, to learn from our experiences.

+### Note: Anything in this journal might be outdated or not best practice.
+It is meant to be a learning resource, not a definitive guide.
+Always refer to the latest Unity documentation and community resources for up-to-date information.

 # Table of Contents

 1. [Basics in Unity](https://github.com/2021Cyan/INTD450#Basics-in-Unity)